 Classic/Traditional Summer Wedding Dresses for Guests

 When it comes to a classic or traditional type of summer wedding, it’s time to go formal.
-You know the bride will be looking flawless in her big, white dress, so you must look your best as well.
+You know the bride will look flawless in her big white dress, so you must look your best as well.
 Your safest bet is to choose a chic dress that finishes anywhere from the knee to the ankle.
 As traditional venues call for a higher dress code, pick a style that is a little more structured and polished than you would for other types of summer weddings.
-For colour, choose between a block hue and a simple print.
-While it is ok to wear black, it’s good to lighten things up with colour.
+For color, choose between a block hue and a simple print.
+While it is okay to wear black, it’s good to lighten things up with color.
 After all, this is a celebration!
 If you feel yourself still leaning toward the dark hue, opt for navy instead.
 It will have the same elegant effect as black without the heaviness.

 What to Wear to a Summer Wedding

 - Follow the dress code: Following a wedding’s dress code is essential to dressing appropriately for the occasion.
 Found on the invitation, the dress code will decree what style and length of dress you should wear.
 For example, cocktail attire calls for a party dress that finishes above the knee while black-tie occasions are suited to floor-length gowns.

 - Adhere to the theme: One surefire way to look out of place at a wedding is to ignore the theme of the day.
 A lot of time and effort goes into planning a wedding, so make sure you respect the event by adhering to its style.
 Whether it’s a cute country wedding or a breezy beach affair, dress with the day in mind, and you’ll always look great.

 - Make it appropriate: Remember always to dress appropriately for both the occasion and the season.
 As summer weddings go hand-in-hand with hot weather, guests can often get away with dressing a little more casually than they would at other times of the year.
 Choose light, flowing fabrics and styles in lengths appropriate to the dress code.